CaitlynCarney/video_game_sales/README.md

 ### Random Forest Model
 Model Accuracy:  0.4486

+### Ridge Classifier
+Model Accuracy: 0.4546

 ## Selecting the Best Model:

-- Decision Tree
+- Ridge Classifier
     - The Baseline Accuracy is: 0.3938
-    - Accuracy of Decison Tree Model on Train: 0.0.4339
+    - Accuracy of Ridge Classifier Model on Train: 0.4546
-    - Accuracy of Decision Tree Model on Validate: 0.4269
+    - Accuracy of Ridge Classifier Model on Validate: 0.445
-    - Accuracy of Decision Tree Model on Test: 00.4339
+    - Accuracy of Ridge Classifier Model on Test: 0.4546

 ### Use Table below as a template for all Modeling results for easy comparison: